 Are antibiotics allowed in meat?

-It’s important to know that all meat, poultry and dairy foods sold in the U.S. are free of antibiotic residues, as required by federal law.
+All meat, poultry and dairy foods sold in the U.S. are free of antibiotic residues, as required by federal law.

 If a farm animal does get sick and need antibiotics, farmers must follow strict FDA guidelines for the proper dosage, duration and withdrawal time – or in other words, the time between when the animal is treated and when it goes to market, Obbink explains.
 As an added layer of protection, the U.S. Department of Agriculture samples meat and poultry products to ensure they are free of antibiotic residues.

 In the very rare case when a product tests positive for antibiotic residues, it is removed from the food supply chain and never goes to market, Obbink explains.
 This protects the food system, public health, and you personally.

 Are most of the antibiotics sold in the United States used in livestock farming?